Interior design: perspective drawing

 How will I be taught, and will there be any work outside the class?

-A mixture of ‘hands on ‘ workshops, demonstrations, group discussion, individual drawing advice and examples of interior designers' and drawings.
+A mixture of ‘hands on ‘ workshops, demonstrations, group discussion, individual drawing advice and examples of interior designers' and architects' drawings.
 This course requires no homework but you may enjoy practicing some of the topics in your sketchbook.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring a sketch book to record visual ideas, a folder for filing course handouts.
+All other materials will be provided.

 When I've finished, what course can I do next?